 The following are expected symptoms of Heberden nodes:

 - Reduced range of motion.

 - Stiffness in the location of the node.

 Symptoms of a developing Heberden’s node usually begin around menopause in women or middle age in men.

 These symptoms include pain, stiffness, and a limited range of motion of one or more finger joints.
 Sometimes a person may also notice signs of inflammation such as heat and swelling.

-However, over a period of a few years, the pain and signs of inflammation disappear and all that remains is a painless bony lump called Heberden’s nodule (a Bouchard’s nodule is the same but develops in the joint of the middle finger).
+However, over a few years, the pain and signs of inflammation disappear, and all that remains is a painless bony lump called Heberden’s nodule (a Bouchard’s nodule is the same but develops in the joint of the middle finger).

 In addition to the limited range of motion, the joints of the fingers that have Heberden’s nodes are sometimes deviated (for example, an index finger with a Heberden’s node may point toward the middle finger).

 Heberden nodes may or may not be painful, depending on their stage of development, and once fully formed, people often find them unattractive.
 With its undesirable appearance and its potentially annoying presence.

 Unfortunately, Heberden’s nodes are part of osteoarthritis, which is incurable.
 Symptomatic treatment is the only effective treatment for this condition, involving pain relief and restoration of joint function if possible.